skmoen/SCS193PS16/README.md

 ## Lecture 5

 More work on FaceIt.
 UIGestureRecognizers.
+Discussion about multiple MVCs: navigation, tab bar, split view.